snowmac/snowmac.github.io/_posts/2020-09-16-Can-I-really-be-an-engineer.md

 categories: engineer starting-out development
 ---

-# You know me, can I really be an engineer?

 A friend of mine recently got in touch with me, I was catching up with him and we were talking about our lives and careers.
 He's struggling to make a living without much clear direction, I suggested he should become an engineer becasue the starting salaries are really good and you can build cool stuff.
 He's a creative so it makes a lot of sense.

 He posed the above question to me.
 I answered, with a question: